-Technical provisions ("TPs") for solvency purposes are an estimate of the cost at which insurance contracts could be transferred to another knowledgeable insurer in an arm's length transaction.
-The Company's technical provisions at 31 December 2022 are €1.759 million.
-As no business was inforce at 31 December 2021, the TPs were nil.
+Technical Provisions ("TPs") for solvency purposes are an estimate of the cost at which insurance contracts could be transferred to another knowledgeable insurer in an arm's length transaction.
+The Company's technical provisions at 31 December 2024 are €1.875 million (31 December 2023: €1.520 million).

-The value of the technical provisions equals the sum of the best estimate liability ("BEL") of €1.756 million and the risk margin of €0.003 million.
-This is outlined in the following table.
+The value of the technical provisions equals the sum of the Best Estimate Liability ("BEL") of €1.829 million and the risk margin of €0.046 million.
+This is outlined in the table below.

-Technical Provisions - Miscellaneous Financial Loss 2022 €'000s 2021 €'000s
+Technical Provisions - Miscellaneous Financial Loss 2024 €'000s 2023 €'000s

-Premium Provision 1,756 -
+Premium Provision 1,823 1,499

-Claims Provision 0 -
+Claims Provision 7 3

-Best Estimate Liability 1,756 -
+Best Estimate Liability 1,829 1,502

-Risk margin 3 -
+Risk margin 46 18

-Technical Provisions 1,759 -
+Technical Provisions 1,875 1,520

-Technical provisions are calculated gross of amounts recoverable from any reinsurance contracts and special purpose vehicles.
-The Company does not have any such reinsurance arrangements in place.
+Technical provisions are calculated gross of any amounts recoverable from reinsurance contracts and special purpose vehicles.
+The Company does not have reinsurance arrangements in place.